 The Galaxy Books S features a touchscreen, but since the hinge doesn’t allow the screen to be pushed back very far it can’t be used like a tablet.
 Still, using your fingers to scroll down Instagram feeds or pinch to zoom in can be really useful.

-Samsung Galaxy Book S performance – Mild power, but excellent connectivity
+Performance – Mild power, but excellent connectivity

 Samsung had to make compromises when designing such an ultra-portable laptop, chief of them all being the diluted performance.
 The Qualcomm Snapdragon 8cx chip seen in the Galaxy is far behind the more powerful Intel Core and AMD Ryzen chips you find in more traditional laptops.